khallad2/GovData-Dashboard/README.md

 ### If I have more time:
 - handle large datasets efficiently
-- implement rate-limiting for requests: which would further protect against potential DoS attacks, especially if this service were exposed to the public.
+- implement rate-limiting (throttling)for requests: which would further protect against potential DoS attacks, especially if this service were exposed to the public.
 - Caching can be made more sophisticated with a TTL (Time To Live) to avoid stale data for ministries that might update frequently.
 - In the retry logic, increasing the delay exponentially on each retry could make the system more resilient to network outages, but there is a risk of delaying too much.